-Aspen Highlands/Glen Eagles Dr Area – No. Pitkin County, Moore PUD…no RETT tax
+Aspen Highlands/Glen Eagles Drive Area – No. Pitkin County, Moore PUD…No RETT tax

 Meadowood = No. Pitkin County, no RETT.
 Part of what makes Meadowood appealing, especially to developers is the fact that Pitkin County allows an additional 2,528 sq ft of floor area per property (as their pro rata portion of Meadowood Open Space.)

 Mountain Valley = No, no RETT = Pitkin County (zoned R15A: There are 106 total lots of which 27 are specific duplex lots.)